 Foodborne diseases, commonly known as food poisoning, are a very common occurrence.
 According to the Centre for Disease Control and Prevention (CDC), roughly 48 million people in the USA get sick and about 3000 people die every year due to foodborne diseases.
-This has led researchers to work on technologies that would let a customer know if food is spoilt or not.
+This has led researchers to work on technologies that would let a customer detect food spoilage.
 The following are three independent research works on such sensors that can detect food spoilage.

 Gas detection with chemiresistors